-Learn to make this Chestnut Holder (Cuple): it is a double compartment container which is suitable for holding chestnuts, sunflower seeds, and snacks which have shells or seeds.
-The container is good for holding anything, but since it has two compartments, it is perfect for snacks which need a "good" side and a "bad" side.
+Learn to make this Chestnut Holder (Cuple): it is a double compartment container that is suitable for holding chestnuts, sunflower seeds, and snacks that have shells or seeds.
+The container is good for holding anything, but since it has two compartments, it is perfect for snacks that need a “good” side and a “bad” side.

 Chestnut Holder Diagram

 - Start with rectangular sheet of paper with color-side up.